d$^2$Cache: Accelerating Diffusion-Based LLMs via Dual Adaptive Caching: Baseline hyperparameters

 \section{Baseline hyperparameters}

 In this section, we provide more details about the hyperparameter configurations for the baseline methods (\ie, Fast-dLLM~\citep{fast-dllm} and dLLM-Cache~\citep{dllm-cache}) across different models and datasets.
 For Fast-dLLM, we closely follow common practices in prior work and set the block size to 32 for all models~\citep{fast-dllm}.
 For dLLM-Cache, we consider its key hyperparameters $K_p$ and $K_r$, where $K_p$ denotes the prompt refresh interval and $K_r$ denotes the response refresh interval.
-To ensure fair comparisons, we employ the default configurations as reported in~\citep{dllm-cache}, which are also summarized in~\cref{tab:kpkr}.
-Furthermore, following~\citep{llada}, for the Instruct variants (\ie, LLaDA-Inst and Dream-Inst), all methods except d$^2$Cache adopt block-wise semi-autoregressive (semi-AR) decoding with a block size of 32, whereas the Base variants (\ie, LLaDA-Base and Dream-Base) are evaluated in a fully non-autoregressive (NAR) manner.
+To ensure fair comparisons, we employ the default configurations as reported in~\citet{dllm-cache}, which are also summarized in~\cref{tab:kpkr}.